knrt10/gRPC-cache/readme.md

 - Run this command `make run-k8s-server`

-This will create all the required resources needed to run your grpc server.
+This will create all the required resources needed to run your `grpc server`.

+#### Host setup

  Make sure all resources are ready before running the below command to get your IP for ingress.

 `kubectl get ingress grpc-cache -o jsonpath='{.status.loadBalancer.ingress[0].ip}'`
 > 192.168.64.3